karmarv/mothra/README.md

   - Updated results in [./data/battus100/results/val_images/results.csv](./data/battus100/results/val_images/results.csv)
 - [ ] Compare predictions with the manual measured ground truth [Apr/12/2024] [(reference)](#b-compare-the-predicted-results-to-manual-labels)
   - Tested on 3 evaluation ground truth samples using the [./result_plotting.py](./result_plotting.py)
-  - Evaluate for outliers on Battus100 ground truth samples
+  - Evaluate for outliers on Battus100 validation ground truth [./result_plotting.py](./result_plotting.py)
 - [ ] Run the model on all museum specimens to generate results
 - [ ] Spot check the results on random images for verification